Irreversibility in an ideal fluid: Introduction

 This problem of the arrow of time is usually posed in the context of {\it thermal} systems, in which mechanical energy can be dissipated into the random motion of the particles in a ``heat bath.''
-In this article we will describe an example of a non-dissipative system in which irreversibility nonetheless appears for the same qualitative reason as in statistical mechanics: because of the limited control of the experimentalist over the initial and boundary conditions.
+In this article we will describe an idealized, non-dissipative system in which a kind of irreversibility nonetheless appears for the same qualitative reason as in statistical mechanics: because of the experimentalist's limited control over the initial and boundary conditions.
 Our example will be the flow of an ideal fluid into and out of a tube.